 Pacific Coastal Ecology Branch (CEB)

-CEB is the marine research group for the Western Ecology Division, a part of the National Health and Environmental Effects Research Laboratory of the Office of Research and Development (ORD).
+CEB is the marine research group for the Pacific Ecological Systems Division (PESD), a part of the Center for Public Health and Environmental Assessment (CPHEA) of the Office of Research and Development (ORD).
 The facility studies the effects of human population-induced stresses on the habitats and species of the estuarine systems of the Pacific Northwest.

 - Two polyethylene tanks at CEB are being reused for stormwater capture.
 Roof drains have been routed to the tanks, and a small electric pump provides pressure for the rinsing of sampling boats and hovercraft.